 It’s not difficult to find tables with side pockets or mesh underneath to hold items that you don’t always need on the tabletop.
 Some come with extra tiers that can be clipped onto the legs of the table to maximize the top space and store away essentials for easy access.

 Although this design can limit the legroom, it is still more functional than a table with an X-frame that equally takes up a lot of leg space.
 By having storage space below, you can leave more room on the tabletop for eating and serving.

 You can also find tables with an attached umbrella in the center for protection from rays and drizzle.
 Some do not come with an umbrella but instead have an umbrella hole where you can slot your picnic umbrella whenever needed.

-Camping tables with side tables that can be folded up when not in use help those who want extra top space.
-The side tables may have holders for beverages and glasses, and hooks for hanging grilling tools and paper towels.
+Camping tables with side tables that can be folded up when not in use can help those who want extra top space.
+The side tables may have holders for beverages and hooks to hang grilling tools and paper towels.
 These models fold flat for ease of storage and portability.

 Most camping trips don't end in a day.
 But without proper gear and comfort, a camping trip can't be that easy and enjoyable.
 Here we have some more recommendations to make it a homey experience.

 If these camping tables don't meet your needs, you can always go through Amazon's Best Seller's list to find your ideal camping table.